 Excitations represent the physical locations where impacts are to be made.
 Accurately capturing the location and position of impacts is essential for an accurate Virtual Point Transformation.

-Excitation sources represent the impact hammer(s) that will be used to execute the impacts (excitations).
-An excitation source must be defined to do a measurement, as this is where the hammer sensitivity is defined and can be added to the project using the sensor database.
+Excitation sources represent the impact hammer(s) and shakers that will be used to execute the impacts (excitations).
+You must add at least one excitation source (hammer and shaker) to the project to perform the measurement.

 Sensors and impacts can be edited by right-clicking on the object in the 3D viewer and selecting Edit object or right-clicking on the item in the Item Overview and selecting Edit Item.
 Multiple objects can be selected using CTRL+click and then edited simultaneously.
 Here, the object’s name, description, and corresponding Virtual Point can be edited, and the mounting properties can be updated using actual coordinates.
 Note that the coordinates are given in millimeters.